 Benzie specializes in more than felt - we are a fine stitchery as well!
 That's why we are delighted to bring you the latest in our Benzie Basics series, a beginner's guide to cross stitch from expert Camille of @notsomodernmillie!
 Camille brings decades of cross stitching experience to our Maker Team, and today she's sharing everything you need to know to start your first cross stitch project.
-Make sure to follow her takeover of Benzie's Instagram the week of October 26 for even more tips and tricks.
 And don't forget to read to the end of her post for a free cross stitch pattern download!

 Cross stitch – sometimes called ‘counted cross stitch’ – is a very old and simple sewing technique that uses X-shaped stitches to form a picture.
 Cross stitch has had a resurgence in popularity recently as designers have introduced more modern themes and patterns for stitching.
 If you’ve ever been curious about cross stitch but didn’t know where to begin, the following information will give you the tools and tips to get started.